-The primary objective of the marking operation is to mark student responses reliably according to the national rubric.
+The primary objective of the marking operation is to reliably mark student responses according to the national rubric.
 Markers gain valuable professional experience and are paid for their marking.
-Marker training may also contribute to the continuing professional development requirements for teacher registration.
+Marker training will also contribute to the continuing professional development requirements for teacher registration.

 On this page:

 - Marking operation venue

 - Re-applicant markers

 - School-released markers